You are here

 FAILURE TO COMPLY WITH ALL OF THE ABOVE INSTRUCTIONSMAY RESULT IN REJECTION OF THE APPLICATION

-For vegetatively propagated varieties without a living reference collection at the examination office, the plants will be destroyed at the end of the trial.
+For vegetatively propagated varieties without a living reference collection at the examination office, the plants will be destroyed at the end of the trial, unless the applicant requested sufficiently in advance to collect them, at his own costs.

 Applicants can obtain information about Plant Health regulations from the Plant Health department in their own country and in the country of destination.